DeepInThought/deepbeats/README.md

-# Deepbeat
+# Deepbeatss

-Welcome to Deepbeat.
+Welcome to Deepbeatss.

 Ensure that this folder is at the following location:
-`${GOPATH}/src/github.com/DeepInThought/deepbeat`
+`${GOPATH}/src/github.com/DeepInThought/deepbeats`

-## Getting Started with Deepbeat
+## Getting Started with Deepbeatss

 ### Requirements

 * [Golang](https://golang.org/dl/) 1.7

 ### Init Project
-To get running with Deepbeat and also install the dependencies, run the following command:
+To get running with Deepbeatss and also install the dependencies, run the following command:

 ```